GLPP Courses & Degree Requirements

-PUBADM 629 Leadership and Organizations: Gender, Power, and Authority (Offered online fall semester, on-campus in spring)
+PUBADM 629 Leadership and Organizations: Gender, Power, and Authority (Offered online fall semester, on-campus/Beacon Flex in spring)

 This course offers students the opportunity to develop an in-depth understanding of authority, leadership, and organizational dynamics, and to learn about their own behavior in groups.
 We will unpack terms such as authority, power, leadership, boundaries, role, and task to deepen students’ understanding of their own experiences in groups, organizations, and communities.
 The impact of social identity (gender, race, ethnicity, class, sexual orientation, age, etc.) on how roles are taken up or allowed to be taken up in groups and organizations will also be explored.

 The GLPP internship program is designed to provide students with substantive experience in the field of politics and public policy.
 Students receive faculty guidance through the internship selection process and are expected to secure an internship by the end of the semester.
 Students may begin their internship in the fall or spring semester, and are expected to complete up to160 internship hours during the course of the academic year.
 Monthly internship class meetings and a final reflective assignment emphasize professional and leadership development.